COVID-19 pandemic in Michigan: Variants

-United Kingdom variant
+UK variant

-On January 16, 2021, the state's first known strain of Lineage B.1.1.7 or the "UK variant" was discovered in a Washtenaw County woman who had traveled from the United Kingdom.
+On January 16, 2021, the state's first known strain of Lineage B.1.1.7, or the "UK variant", was discovered in a Washtenaw County woman who had traveled from the United Kingdom.
 Two more cases of it were found there five days later.

-As of January 23, six people had been discovered to be infected with the new UK variant of COVID-19, one in Wayne County and five in Washtenaw County who have ties to the University of Michigan, causing its sports teams to shut down activities for two weeks.

-As of January 27, 14 people in Washtenaw County had tested positive for the UK variant of COVID-19.
+By the 23rd, six people had been discovered to be infected with the variant, one in Wayne County and five in Washtenaw County who had ties to the University of Michigan, causing its sports teams to shut down activities for two weeks.
+By the 27th, 14 people in Washtenaw County had tested positive for the variant.